QCBSRworkshops/QCBSRworkshops.github.io/content/english/about-symposium.md

 ## Call for workshop proposals

-The 4th QCBS R Symposium invites all QCBS-associated graduate students and postdoctoral fellows to submit proposals for R workshops to be held in late June 2022, at Concordia University in Montreal (Québec).
+The 4th QCBS R Symposium invites all QCBS graduate students and postdoctoral fellows to submit proposals for R workshops to be held in late June 2022, at Concordia University in Montreal (Québec).

 The aim of the QCBS R Symposium is to provide a structured setting for the discussion and exchange of ideas between attendees and workshop presenters concerning the use of R in biodiversity analyses.
 For this, we provide a venue for the instruction and participation in a series of advanced R workshops that are not covered by the annual QCBS R Workshop Series.